pytroll/fcidecomp/documentation/available-software-and-documents/software_references.rst

 Software references
 -------------------

-This section contains a list of all the references found on the web to the FCIDECOMP software, either as part of other software or in documentation.
+This section contains a list of all the references found on the web to the FCIDECOMP software, either as part of other software or in documentation, and more in general of all documentation which needs updates regarding the FCIDECOMP software.

 Other software
 ~~~~~~~~~~~~~~